Descendants (franchise): Descendants 2 (2017)

-Descendants 2 was announced on August 15, 2015, at the D23 Expo.
-The film premiered on July 21, 2017, and was simulcast on six channels: ABC, Disney Channel, Disney XD, Freeform, Lifetime, and Lifetime Movies.
-The film was watched by 5.3 million viewers on Disney Channel and 8.9 million across all six networks it is shown on.

 Mal struggles with her new celebrity life as Ben's girlfriend, secretly using magic to maintain a lifestyle she feels is a façade.
 Mal decides that she does not belong in Auradon; she returns to the Isle, where gang leadership has fallen to her old rival, pirate captain Uma (Ursula's daughter), and her first and second mates, Harry (Captain Hook's son) and Gil (Gaston's son), respectively.
 Evie, Jay, and Carlos agree to help Ben find Mal, but Mal rejects Ben, believing it to be best for him and Auradon that she stays on the Isle.
 Uma captures Ben and demands the Fairy Godmother's wand in exchange for his life.
 Uma resents not being chosen to live in Auradon; Ben respects her as a leader and invites her to Auradon, but she vows to make her own way there instead.
 Using a 3D-printed decoy wand, Mal's group rescues Ben.
 At the shipboard royal cotillion, Uma appears as Ben's date and he announces he will destroy the barrier; Mal realizes Uma has cast a spell on Ben.
 When Mal discovers Ben commissioned a portrait that depicts her as she was before she changed herself with magic, she accepts the act of love and kisses Ben, breaking the spell.
 Uma and Mal battle, transforming into an octopus and a dragon, respectively.
 Ben tries to negotiate with Uma, but she leaves, unreconciled.
 Evie asks to bring more children from the Isle to Auradon and Ben agrees.

 Descendants 3 (2019)

-Descendants 3 was announced on February 16, 2018.
-The film premiered on August 2, 2019 on Disney Channel.
-The film received 4.6 million viewers on its premiere night.

-Ben proposes to Mal, making her the future queen of Auradon.
-However, threats from Uma, Mal's father Hades and Ben's ex-girlfriend Audrey has Mal trying to stop evil once and for all.
-While Mal, Evie, Jay and Carlos are recruiting a new generation of villain kids, Hades is trying to breach through the barrier, then Audrey steals Maleficent's crown and the scepter and becomes an evil version of herself.
+While Mal, Evie, Jay and Carlos are recruiting a new generation of villain kids, Hades is trying to breach through the barrier, being stopped by Mal.
+Later, Ben proposes to Mal, making her the future queen of Auradon.
+Then Audrey steals Maleficent's scepter and the queen's crown and becomes an evil version of herself.
 The VKs return to the Isle of the Lost on a mission to retrieve Hades' ember and later, Uma, Harry and Gil team up with Mal and the others to stop Audrey from destroying Auradon.